 Lantra takes your privacy very seriously and will only share your information with third parties where there is a legitimate business interest.

 If you engage with Lantra as a user of our website, your data will not be shared with any third party.

 If you are a learner on a Lantra course with a Training Provider, a Lantra Training Provider, Instructor, External Quality Assurer (EQA) or Assessor then we may need to share your data with Training Providers, EQA’s, Technical Verifiers (TV’s), and bulk mailing organisations.

-We will never disclose, share or sell your data without your consent; unless required to do so by law.
-We only retain your data for as long as is necessary and for the purpose(s) specified in this notice and other guidance provided by Lantra.
+We will never disclose, share or sell your data without your consent, unless required to do so by law.
+We only retain your data for as long as is necessary and for the purposes specified in this notice and other guidance provided by Lantra.
 Where you have consented to us providing you with promotional offers and marketing, you are free to withdraw this consent at any time.
-To withdraw consent please contact Sandie Absalom Data Controller, telephone 02476 696996.
+To withdraw consent please contact Sandie Absalom, Data Controller, on 02476 696996.

 The purposes and reasons for processing your personal data are detailed below: -